 Service to the community is an important mission we strive to fulfill.
-Our school seeks to have both a global scientific impact and an engaged and relevant local impact to technology related industries in Miami and South Florida.
-Whether we are providing advanced workshops for teachers, demonstrating state-of-the-art technology at an event, or providing at-risk students with opportunities to learn about technology, our faculty and students are committed to sharing our knowledge and talents for the betterment of society.
+Our school seeks to have both a global scientific impact and an engaged and relevant local impact on technology-related industries in Miami and South Florida.
+Whether we are providing advanced workshops for teachers, demonstrating the state-of-the-art technology at an event, or providing at-risk students with opportunities to learn about technology, our faculty, staff, and students are committed to sharing our knowledge and talents for the betterment of society.

 Interested in staying up to date or knowing when we will have another community event?

 Sign up now for our Knight Foundation School of Computing and Information Sciences Outreach Newsletter!

 The Women in Tech Conference (WiTCON) at Florida International University generates overwhelming enthusiasm in the FIU community

 The first-ever Women in Tech Conference (WiTCON) at Florida International University (FIU) is set to take place on March 24th, and has already generated overwhelming enthusiasm within the FIU community.
 The event is being held at FIU’s main campus in